Pro-WebTech/SymfonyTest/README.md

 To use the app, simply navigate to the appropriate page using your web browser.
 From there, you can perform the desired action.

-## Contributing

-If you'd like to contribute to the app, feel free to submit a pull request with your changes.
-We welcome contributions from anyone who is interested in improving the app.

-## License

-This app is licensed under the MIT License.
-See the LICENSE file for more information.